 Mitigating the effects of climate change has increasingly become the prime driver in politics at an international level.
 The on-going uptake by the ocean of anthropogenic atmospheric CO2 is resulting in a decrease in pH, a process termed ocean acidification.
 Reliable monitoring of ocean pH has therefore become an important international task, that has also been reflected in the Sustainable Development Goals issued by the United Nations (target 14.3 specifically addresses the need to "minimize and address the impacts of ocean acidification, including through enhanced scientific cooperation at all levels").
 The reliability of results, i.e. their metrological comparability, provided by databases of global ocean observation systems is crucial.
 The traceability, even the definition, of seawater pH measurements are ambiguous.
 Furthermore, the requirements to measurement uncertainty are challenging since ocean acidification is a slow process.
 In the last decade, European NMIs have addressed these metrological issues within the European metrology research programs.
 The results and related problems have been regularly presented and discussed within EAWG.
 In the meanwhile, NMIs from SIM and AMPM are also addressing seawater pH.
 Through the discussion at EAWG, the issue has been lifted from the regional to the international metrological level.
-As a consequence, a pilot study on the characterization of the pHT values of artificial seawater/Tris buffers has been conducted to assess the international equivalence of seawater pH measurement results at NMI level.
-A respective KC is planned.
-Furthermore, an CCQM EAWG Task Group on the Metrological traceability for seawater pH and pH_T values has been established.
-The TG aims to define the metrological traceability for pH and pH_T measurement results, to implement pH and pH_T measurements in the CIPM-MRA framework and to prepare a liaison between international stakeholder organisations relevant to ocean pH and pH_T measurements with CCQM.
+As a consequence, it is planned to conduct a pilot study and a key comparison on seawater pH, to assess the international equivalence of seawater pH measurement results at NMI level.